The School for Champions is an educational website that shows you how to achieve your dreams.

 Convection and insulating surface

-Just as a layer of frost on the surface of a container can slow down the conduction of heat from the water, a layer of ice on the upper surface of the water can insulate the water from the from the colder air currents.
+Just as a layer of frost on the surface of a container can slow down the conduction of heat from the water, a layer of ice on the upper surface of the water can insulate the water from the colder air currents.

 Since water becomes less dense between 37oF and 32oF (3oC and 0oC), it will float to the top and then finally freeze.
 This thin layer of ice will then act as an insulator protecting the water below from freezing rapidly and will slow down the freezing process of cold water.